ComScore

 What Is Brow Lamination?

-Since my brow hairs are already dark and don't need tinting, I decided to just add some brow shaping to my treatment.
-I hadn’t gotten my brows done in a while, so it was time for a complete makeover but I asked that my eyebrows still look as natural as possible.
+Since my brow hairs are already dark and don't need tinting, I decided to just add some shaping to my treatment.
+I hadn’t gotten my brows done in a while, so it was time for a complete makeover, but I still wanted them to look as natural as possible.

 a woman getting brow lamination